HongkunGe/nostalgic-pluto-database/README.md

-<<<<<<< HEAD
-# Node.js Starter Application
+# nostalgic-pluto-database

-Bluemix provides a Node.js starter application as a template so that you can add your code and push the changes back to the Bluemix environment.
+Back end for nostalgic-pluto project.

 ## Files

-The Node.js starter application has files as below:
+The nostalgic-pluto-database has files as below:

 * app.js